dimaodin/YourSimpleCard/README.md

 ## My Goal

-My goal is for you to see how to create a Flutter app entirely from scratch, how to go further and learn more about how to design user interfaces for Flutter apps.
+My goal is give you the knowledge to create a Flutter app entirely from scratch, how to go further and learn more about how to design user interfaces for Flutter apps.

 ## What you will create